dojo/docs/dojox/grid.rst

   This boolean property allows columns to be dynamically reordered.
 When enabled, a column header can be dragged and dropped at a new location causing the column to be moved. headerMenu
   A menu can be associated with a header.
-This attribute names a ``dijit.Menu`` which is displayed when the header is clicked.
+This attribute names a ``dijit.Menu`` which is displayed when the header is clicked. autoHeight
+  A value that defines the height of the table in rows. singleClickEdit
+  A boolean value that defines whether a single or double click is needed to enter cell editing mode. loadingMessage
+  The message to show while the content of the grid is loading. errorMessage
+  The message to show if an error has occurred loading the data.

 Editing cells
 -------------